stacks-archive/blockstack-browser/README.md

 ## Building browser extensions

 1. From the root of this repository, in the command line, run `sh build-ext.sh`
-2. The extension will be packaged as `connect-extension.zip` inside this folder.
+2. The extension will be packaged as `stacks-wallet-chromium.zip` inside this folder.

 ### Optional - Build browser extensions using Docker